-In Visual Arts students make artworks in a range of media.
-Beginning with in a Visual Arts Diary students will explore their ideas and interests, formulate ideas for artworks and record relevant technical information.
+This course aims to develop skills for a life-long love and understanding of Visual Arts while developing abilities in Critical and Creative Thinking, Communication, Technical Skills and Problem Solving.
+Students make artworks in a range of media, while in a Visual Arts Diary they will explore their ideas and interests, formulate ideas for artworks and record relevant technical information.
 Artmaking may be in any of the forms: drawing, painting, watercolour, printmaking, photography and digital media, ceramics and sculpture.

-In Critical and Historical Study students utilise the Conceptual Framework and the four frames to understand the Visual Arts.
+In Critical and Historical Study students look at artists and artworks that are chosen for their relevance and interest.
+They utilise the Conceptual Framework and the four frames to understand the Visual Arts.
 Students gain an understanding of the relationship between forms, materials and techniques and the historical significance of artworks in past cultures.